 One of the keys is to have fluids available throughout the day.
 Geriatric nurse Anne Vanderbilt, CNS, explains, “What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causes bloating and then makes them have to run to the bathroom.
 So little sips throughout the day are better.”

-In order to help ensure the seniors you love are remaining hydrated and healthy, partner with Grace Home Care for knowledgeable elder care in Topeka, KS.
-Our caregivers are on hand to help monitor fluid intake, prepare nutritious meals, motivate older adults to stay physically active, and so much more for optimal wellbeing.
-Reach out to us at 785-286-2273 for a complimentary in-home evaluation and for more information about our elder care in Topeka, KS and the surrounding communities.
+In order to help ensure the seniors you love are remaining hydrated and healthy, partner with Grace Home Care for knowledgeable caregivers in Topeka and the surrounding areas.
+We can help monitor fluid intake, prepare nutritious meals, motivate older adults to stay physically active, and much more to ensure optimal wellbeing.
+Reach out to us at 785-286-2273 for a complimentary in-home evaluation and for more information about our home care services in Topeka and the surrounding communities.